Transport in Pakistan: Auto rickshaws

 Auto rickshaws are a popular method of travelling in cities and are found in almost every city and town in Pakistan.
 The fare is usually negotiable before commencing a journey; however, due to the level of pollution contributed by auto-rickshaws, the government has recently begun banning older ones and replacing them with CNG auto rickshaws, which tend to be less noisy, form less pollutants and are much bigger and more comfortable.
 The Punjab government decided in 2005 to replace two-stroke three-wheelers with CNG-fitted four-stroke rickshaws in Lahore, Multan, Faisalabad, Rawalpindi and Gujranwala.
 Three manufacturers were ordered to produce 60,000 four-stroke vehicles, but they reportedly supplied 2,000 to the government which are now plying on city roads.
 Similar ordinances are now being considered in other provinces of Pakistan.

 A new form of transport in Pakistan is the Qing-Qi (pronounced "ching-chee"), which is a cross between a motorcycle and auto-rickshaw.
 It runs just like a motorcycle but has three wheels instead of two and can carry a much heavier load.
 It is an urban transport vehicle and is used mostly for short distances.

 Motorcycling and ride-hailing

 Motorcycling is another means of transportation in Pakistan.
 It is considered to be the most quickest way of getting to areas where vehicles cannot reach.
 There are also motorcycling operators in the cities.
 Some of them make use of helmet while others don't.
-There are also companies such as Bykea that offer ride-hailing services with bikes or motorcycles in Karachi, Lahore, Rawalpindi and others.
+There are also companies such as Bykea that offer ride-hailing services with bikes or motorcycles in Karachi, Lahore, Rawalpindi, Peshawar and others.
 Ride-hailing services such as Uber and Careem are also available.

 In 2019, 2 more private ride-sharing services introduced specifically in the city of Karachi named Airlift and SWVL.
 Airlift is a Pakistan-based company while SWVL is an Egyptian company.